javierjulio/website/drafts/running-thin-and-sass-using-a-single-rake-task.md

 # Running Thin and Sass using a single Rake task

-Boy do I feel like an idiot.
-I spent an entire evening figuring out how to run a Thin server and Sass watcher (both running processes) using a single Rake task for when working on my site locally but I can do this all easily using the Foreman gem by just specifying each command in a Procfile.
-Well, either way I learned a lot.

-I've started using Sass on a large site redesign project (Rails) and figured would be good to learn how to implement Sass on my site where I use Sinatra.
-While Sinatra makes it easy to render Sass I wanted to compile the files locally so they don't have to be generated on each request as my site is hosted on Heroku.
+I've been working with Sass lately on [MyFDB](http://www.myfdb.com) and figured would be good to learn how to implement it on my site where I use Sinatra.

+Sinatra has the capability built in to process Sass but I wanted to compile the files locally so they don't have to be generated on each request.
+Since I'm running a Thin server I needed to run a second process but without having to open a new Terminal tab to start it.
+Not only is it an unnecessary extra step, I was afraid I'd forget to.

-I didn't want to open a new Terminal tab just to start the Sass watcher.
-Not only is it an unnecessary extra step, I was afraid I'd forget too.
-With Thin I found I can run it in the background as a daemon and since I would be focusing on content and CSS updates, any Ruby related error output wasn't vital.
-The trick is to start Thin first as a daemon and then the Sass watcher as its a continuous running process.
-Once you hit CTRL+C to quit a `server:stop` Rake task is run that terminates the Thin daemon and removes the `tmp` and `log` folders that it created.
+With Thin I found I can run it as a daemon and since I would be focusing on content and CSS updates, any Ruby related error output in Terminal wasn't vital.
+The trick is to start Thin first as a daemon and then the Sass watcher as it'll be the process that takes up that shell session.
+Once you quit (CTRL+C) a Rake task `server:stop` will run that terminates the Thin daemon and removes the `tmp` and `log` folders that Thin generated.
+Working `Rakefile`:

+  require 'fileutils'

+  namespace :server do
+    desc "Starts the daemon Thin server and Sass watcher" task :processes do
+      puts "Start Thin server as a daemon and Sass watcher normally"

+      system "thin start -d"

+      # Run Sass watcher as continuous process.
+Once we hit CTRL+C to quit
+      # the start task will run the dependent stop task.
+      system "sass --watch assets/stylesheets:assets/stylesheets --style compressed"
+    end

+    desc "Stops the daemon Thin server"
+    task :stop do
+      file = File.open("tmp/pids/thin.pid", "rb")
+      process_id = file.read

+      puts "Stopping Thin server (process #{process_id})"

+      system "kill #{process_id}"

+      FileUtils.remove_dir("log") if File.directory? "log"
+      FileUtils.remove_dir("tmp") if File.directory? "tmp"
+    end

+    desc "Starts a server hosting site on http://localhost:3000 with Sass enabled" task :start => [:processes, :stop] do
+      puts "Bye!"
+    end
+  end

-The Foreman gem makes this all super easy.
-I thougt there was some more to it but its as simple as just giving a unique name to each command as Foreman will print any output with that identifier.
-The following is what I have in my `Procfile`
+While I learned a lot from that approach it was a bit of a waste since the Foreman gem solves this problem and makes it super easy to implement.
+You just specify a unique name for each command (used as identifier for any command output in Terminal) in a `Procfile`.
+The following is what I use for my site:

 web:    bundle exec shotgun --server=thin --port=3000
 sass:   bundle exec sass --watch assets/stylesheets:assets/stylesheets --style compressed

-With the above in the root of my project I just run `foreman start` and the gem handles the rest.
-I switched back to using the Shotgun gem as it reloads the app on every request (meaning it will pick up Ruby changes).
-I couldn't use it before because it didn't seem that I could pass extra options to Thin to have it run in the background but using Shotgun with Thin still proves to be fast.
+From there I just run `foreman start` and the gem handles the rest.
+I started off using Thin directly but switched to the Shotgun gem (which still uses Thin) as it reloads the entire Sinatra app on every request.
+If you ran the app with Thin directly you'd have to restart the server anytime you make Ruby/Sinatra related changes.